Silvana-Ruiz/hello-world/CV/README.md

 **Building your Future Finance Workshop for Elemenatary School Students**
 - Development of a workshop to teach low-income-elementary-school students the basics of finances
-- Creation of a board game to promote a involvement form the students' part
+- Creation of a board game to promote involvement form the students' part
 - Presentation and delivery of the workshop to the students

 **CAMRO SOLUCIONES Improvement Plan**